-There is a strong demand for certified information systems security professionals.
-What's particularly in demand now are employees that are experts in the security aspect of mobile app development.
-This is reflected in the increasing number of certifications being sought in this specialty.
-Enterprises have learned how to make networks secure -- but they realize they need much more in mobile app security.
-Organizations' need to bring staff up to speed in this capability quickly escalated because of the increase in the risks involved.
-People with this skill earn well into the six digits. -- Bill Rosenthal, CEO of Logical Operations Inc.
+There is a strong demand for certified information systems security professionals, said Bill Rosenthal, CEO of Logical Operations, Inc.Experts in security for mobile app development are particularly in demand, reflected in the increasing number of certifications sought in this specialty.
+Enterprises have learned how to make networks secure, but they need much more security for mobile apps.
+The need to bring staff up to speed in this capability escalated quickly because of the increase in the risks involved, Rosenthal said.

 User experience design

 Structured query language (SQL)